Lampros Georgiadis

 Lampros Georgiadis (Λάμπρος Γεωργιάδης; born 11 January 1963) is a Greek former professional footballer who played as midfielder.
+He is one of the youngest players in the history of Greek football to score a hat-trick.

 Club career

-Georgiadis initially competed in the village team, AE Nea Sampsounta and then PAS Preveza where he played for 4 years at Gamma Ethniki.
+Georgiadis initially competed in the village team, AE Nea Sampsounta debuting at the age of 13.
+In 1980, he was signed by PAS Preveza where he played for 4 years at Gamma Ethniki.
 In 1984 he was transferred to another Gamma Ethniki side, Anagennisi Arta for 5 million drachmas.

-In 1984 Georgiadis made his big move and was transferred to AEK Athens, while he was serving in the Army, for 12 million drachmas.
+On 14 July 1986 Georgiadis made the big step of his career and was transferred to AEK Athens for a fee of 11 million drachmas, while he was serving in the Army.
 He played as am attacking midfielder and left midfielder, but many times he also played as a left back.
 A footballer with a long stride and a strong shot, he was an important player of the team for the seven years he wore its jersey, having appearances sometimes as a starter and sometimes as a substitute.
 He did not impress with his performances, while also having several injuries, but he was a player who won the trust of his coaches.
 He had a fairly large participation in the championship of 1989, while on the contrary in his last 2 seasons in the team when they won the respective titles, his participation was very little.
 In addition to these 3 championships, he won the one Super Cup and one League Cup with AEK.

-He left in the summer of 1993 and before ending his career he also played for the Kalamata.
+On 15 July 1993 Georgiadis was released from AEK and signed for Kalamata alongside his teammates Pavlos Papaioannou and Christos Vasilopoulos.
+He stayed at the club until 1998, when he retired as a footballer.